rishikeshbedre/image-storage-service/README.md

 ![design](https://github.com/rishikeshbedre/image-storage-service/blob/master/extras/design.jpg)

-Image storage service has REST end-points to add/delete/modify albums and images.
+<p align="justify">Image storage service has REST end-points to add/delete/modify albums and images.
 These images are stored in database(file-system) along with meta-info like which image belongs to which album.
-On successful operations of storing or retrieving of images or albums this service publishes notification messages to MQTT broker and anyone who wants to listen this notification can subscribe to the topic 'imagestore/notifier'.
+On successful operations of storing or retrieving of images or albums this service publishes notification messages to MQTT broker and anyone who wants to listen this notification can subscribe to the topic 'imagestore/notifier'.</p>

 ## Usage